Zihan-Liu-00/GraD--NeurIPS22/README.md

 4. Find the results files in the repository 'results'

 **Tips:**
-The value of hyperparameter 'momemtum' in <class GraD> in ```attack.py``` is relatively important.
+The value of hyperparameter 'momentum' in <class GraD> in ```attack.py``` is relatively important.
 The momentum needs to be at an appropriate value that allows the surrogate model to have high accuracy as well as confidence in the prediction.
 The adjustment of the momtemtum parameter only needs to refer to the performance of the surrogate model during the attack, without using the label of the test nodes.

 To cite this paper in latex, please copy and paste:
 to be published...